chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 - Cool.
 Have a look around.
 - Uh, hang on.
 Wilk here.
 - How's it going?
 Forgot to tell you one tiny detail.
 The teensy problem with the place.
 - Problem?
 It's super.
-Plus, I'm at the landlord.
+Plus, I met the landlord.
 - Ah, yeah.
 There is no landlord.
 - Huh?
 - That place has been haunted for years.
 The ghosts like to pretend to be your landlord.